GERMAN INTERVIEW MISTAKES: THE DOS AND DON’TS

 5) Being Unfamiliar with the Company

-Do your research so you can be ready to provide a good response to general questions like “Why do you want to work here” or “What do you admire most about our company?”
-Imagine not being prepared and they lob out tougher questions like “How do you see our company being able to achieve a greater market share?” or “Do you feel comfortable working for our team considering the company’s current financials?”
+Imagine not being prepared, and they lob out tougher questions like “How do you see our company being able to achieve a greater market share?” or “Do you feel comfortable working for our team considering the company’s current financials?”

-You need to be in a good position to be able to meaningfully answer those questions.
-So before going into any interview, be sure to complete in-depth company research.
-Luckily for you, we have a guide about how to complete research on German companies.
+You need to be in a good position to answer those questions meaningfully.
+So, before going into any interview, be sure to complete in-depth company research.

 6) Failing to Ask Good Questions

-Another big mistake that people make during German job interviews is not asking any thoughtful questions.
-Asking questions helps you better inform yourself about the role, team, and company and provides valuable insight that will guide you in your decision about whether or not to accept a potential offer.
-It also shows your potential employer that you’ve thought about things, shown your interest, and have done your research.
+Another big German interview mistake that people make is not asking any thoughtful questions.
+Asking such questions will better inform you about the role, team, and company and provide valuable insight that will guide you in deciding whether to accept a potential offer.
+It also shows your potential employer that you’re interested in working for them and are skilled at researching.

-1) 38 Smart Questions to Ask in a Job Interview
+38 Smart Questions to Ask in a Job Interview

 7) Taking a Long Time to Answer Questions

 One tip for ensuring your answers will be short and to the point is to write them down beforehand and practice with a friend or even alone in front of a mirror.
-Keep your answers structured, beginning with a leading sentence that’s supported by a more detailed example.
+Keep your answers structured, beginning with a leading sentence supported by a more detailed example.

 8) Neglecting to be Prepared